Watchet: History

 Watchet is believed to be the place where Saint Decuman was killed around 706 and its parish church is dedicated to him.
 At the time of the Domesday Book Watchet was part of the estate held by William de Moyon.
-The parish of Watchet was in the Williton and Freemanners Hundred in the Middle Ages.

-With access to wood from the Quantock Hills, records show that paper making was established by 1652.
 In the 15th century, a flour mill was established by the Fulford and Hadley families near the mouth of the Washford River.
 By 1587 the Wyndham estate had established a fulling and grist mill to the south west.
-By 1652, the mill had started to produce paper.
+With access to wood from the Quantock Hills, records show that paper making was established by 1652, when the mill had started to produce paper.
 In 1846 business partners James Date, William Peach and John Wansbrough bought the business and introduced mechanised-production using a water wheel-powered pulley system.

 In the 1860s, the factory was converted to steam power and the local harbour was used to import raw materials and export finished goods.
 Most of the mill was destroyed by fire in 1889, but it was rebuilt, and less than ten years later five paper-making machines were operating.
 The mill became the largest manufacturer of paper bags in the UK.
 In 1896, the business became the Wansbrough Paper Company, a limited liability company, and the building became known as the Wansbrough Paper Mill.
 With an annual capacity of 180,000 tonnes of product and employing 100 people, it was the UK's largest manufacturer of coreboard, and also produced containerboard, recycled envelope, bag and kraft papers.
 In December 2015 the paper mill ceased production and closed.
+The mill buildings were destroyed by fire in an arson attack on June 2nd 2026.